Manual Contract Signing

 In this phase:

-Editing of the contract is not allowed.
+Editing of only the E-signing tab is allowed.

 Available actions: